d-nnis/dotfiles_old/README.md

 * ~/.multitailrc not being read?
 * color
   * of cursor in terminal: zpreztorc, highlight cursor
-  * tmux - Xresources - zpreztorc
+  * tmux - Xresources - zpreztorc - vim
+  * toggle color in vim
   * bright and dark settings
     * depending on sys-time?
     * red-light
 * vi-keybindings for prompt in zpreztorc
 * git
+  * collection command to see unstaged or uncommited content in all (sub)modules
   * commit_msg: remove remote address
   * config rather than alias?
 * Link-safer for terminal (bookmark) (s.a. [[ Tools#Collaboration ]]